Different ways to say I like in English

 I’m into art.

-B.Verb + ing (gerund)
+B. Verb + ing (gerund)

 -I’m into getting better.

-• Be really into something
+Be really into something (Of synonyms for I like)

 To enhance things a bit more and make them sound better, you can use “really”.
 (This is one of the common ways to say I like , specially in spoken English.
-In order to learn more about the speaking skill in English, click on the following link: improve english speaking).
+In order to learn more about the speaking skill in English, click on the following link: improve English speaking).

 -I’m really into modern art.